emilpriver/go-hugo-portfolio/content/blog/rust/memory-management.md

 }
 ```

 In the previous example, we discussed borrowing in Rust and showed code that would not compile due to missing lifetime annotations.
-We have now added lifetimes to our function `highest_value`, which tells Rust that the return value in this case has the same lifetime as the arguments.
+We have now added lifetimes to our function `highest_value`, which tells Rust that the return value in this case has the same lifetime as the arguments and is valid within the same scope.

-Based on the logic in the `main()` function, we can safely assume that Rust won't release `variable2` because it's the highest value and is returned.
-However, `variable1` is free to be deallocated when the function is finished since it's no longer needed.

 Rust provides different ways of annotating lifetimes, and one of them is `'static`, which instructs Rust to keep this data in memory until the program terminates.